Aleksey Yermolov: Caucasus

-During his tenure as commander-in-chief in the Caucasus, Yermolov (by that time promoted to the rank of full artillery general) was responsible for robust Russian military policies in Caucasus, where his name became a byword for brutality.
-In a reply to the outraged Alexander I, he wrote, "I desire that the terror of my name shall guard our frontiers more potently than chains or fortresses."
+During his tenure as commander-in-chief in the Caucasus, Yermolov (by that time promoted to the rank of full artillery general) was responsible for robust Russian military policies there.
 He was appointed commander-in-chief of the Russian forces in Georgia and commander of the Independent Georgian Corps on 21 April 1816.
-His promotion to the position was seen as a personal insult by his superiors and earned him many enemies at home.
 He proved himself an able administrator and successfully negotiated with Persia in 1818, receiving promotion to general of infantry on 4 March 1818.

 In 1817, he fortified a ford on the Sunzha river and founded the fortress of Grozny the following year.
+Under him new towns were built (he founded Pyatigorsk and Kislovodsk) and state funds were allocated to improve the existing ones, especially the cities of Transcaucasia; he started the reconstruction of Tiflis in the European style, as well as to improve and build communication routes (first of all, the Georgian Military Road).
 After repelling an attack by the highlanders, he undertook a punitive raid against them.
-His decisive measures did succeed in keeping many of the allied tribes loyal.
+His decisive measures succeeded in keeping many of the allied tribes loyal.

 For ten years he was both commander-in-chief of the Georgian armies and the imperial ambassador to Persia.
 His independent character would often lead him to conflicts with the Ministry of War, exacerbated by the personal antagonism of many of its members.
 He was adored by his soldiers, often fraternising with them, and generally successful in combatting the highlanders of Dagestan, but failed to prevent multiple uprisings.

 When, in 1825, Yermolov found out that Alexander Griboyedov was about to be arrested on charges relating to the Decembrist revolt, he warned him of it, enabling Griboyedov to destroy some compromising papers and avoid arrest.